Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 2:30 pm

-At a late-2021 ribbon-cutting party, Yountville locals welcomed back Cornerstone Cellars after a three-year absence.
-The celebration took place nearly 30 years to the day after the chance offer of surplus Howell Mountain Cabernet Sauvignon led to a critically acclaimed wine and the establishment of a permanent brand.
-Although Cornerstone also produces superlative Sauvignon Blanc, Pinot Noir, and other wines, the focus remains the single-vineyard Napa Valley Cabernet Sauvignons longtime winemaker Kari Auringer (also of Silver Trident, above) crafts with grace and precision.
-Tastings take place in a whitewashed wooden structure that once housed Yountville’s passenger train station.
+The offer of surplus Howell Mountain Cabernet Sauvignon led to the creation of a highly acclaimed wine and the founding of Cornerstone Cellars.
+Although Cornerstone also makes excellent Sauvignon Blanc, Pinot Noir, and other wines, the primary focus is on single-vineyard Napa Valley Cabernet Sauvignons, crafted with grace and precision by longtime winemaker Kari Auringer (also of Silver Trident, above).
+Tastings are held in a whitewashed wooden building that once served as Yountville’s passenger train station.
 Address: 6505 Washington St., at Mulberry St.

 Nearby alternatives: Prepared to be dazzled by more than the wines (sparkling, Pinot Noir, Cabernet, and a few others) at Jean-Charles Boisset’s flamboyant JCB Tasting Salon (6505 Washington).
 Diagonally across the street, a tasting of Bordeaux-style and other wines at Hill Family Estate‘s downtown space (6512 Washington) may whet your appetite for a visit to the small winery and vineyard 1¼ miles away.